 - Biometric data

 - Political opinions

-Take note that according to the law, data subjects must be natural persons.
-Meaning, data protection only applies to personalities and not entities like foundations, corporations, and institutions.
+Note that according to the law, data subjects must be natural persons.
+Meaning data protection only applies to personalities and not entities like foundations, corporations, and institutions.
 The person gains this protection by birth and loses it upon death.

 What are the lawful purposes for processing personal data?

-Personal data must not be processed unless the subject data gave informed consent.
+Personal data must not be processed unless the subject data gives informed consent.
 Below are the legal bases for processing personal data according to Article 6: